 Return touchdowns: Excluded due to extreme rareness and randomness

 For the complete explanation of OFP and how you can use it to make better fantasy decisions, check out this introduction article.

-Below is the 2017 OFP scoreboard for tight ends:
+Below is the 2020 OFP leaderboard for wide receivers: